pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-zkex.md

 ## Mint $LineaPEPE tokens

-Now let’s mint some free $LineaPEPE tokens via the Linea Voyage faucet on the ZKEX Testnet:
+Now let’s mint some free $LineaPEPE tokens via the PepeSync Voyage faucet on the ZKEX Testnet:

 - Go to [testnet.app.zkex.com](https://testnet.app.zkex.com/) and connect your wallet.
 - Click the ‘Get test tokens’ button.
-- Under the Linea Voyage tab, click ‘Claim’.
+- Under the PepeSync Voyage tab, click ‘Claim’.
 - Click the ‘Confirm’ button to receive the tokens in your wallet.

 ![Mint PEPE token](/img/quests/zkex/mint-pepe-token.png)